-6. Confidentiality and Information Sharing
+5. Confidentiality and information sharing

 Information sharing is vital in identifying and tackling all forms of abuse and neglect, and in promoting children's welfare, including their educational outcomes.
 Schools and colleges have clear powers to share, hold and use information for these purposes.
-The General Data

-Protection Regulation (GDPR) does not prevent, or limit, the sharing of information for the purposes of keeping children safe.
+The General Data Protection Regulation (GDPR) does not prevent, or limit, the sharing of information for the purposes of keeping children safe.
 Lawful and secure information sharing between schools, Children's Social Care, and other local agencies, is essential for keeping children safe and ensuring they get the support they need.

 The school adheres to the Data Protection Act (2018) and the General Data Protection Regulation (2018).
-Please see the Data Protection Policy and Privacy Notice for more information.
+Please see the Data Policy for more information.

-6.1 Sharing information with parents
+5.1 Sharing information with parents

-West Haddon Primary School will ensure the Safeguarding and Child Protection Policy is available publicly via the school website and by obtaining a hard copy from the school office.
+West Haddon Primary School will ensure the Safeguarding and Child Protection Policy is available publicly via the school website and a copy can be obtained from the school office.